Scaling Limits of Coalescent Processes Near Time Zero: Introduction

-The limiting spaces in the theorem depend on the value of $\alpha \in (1,2]$ and we will denote them by $(\mathbb S^{(\alpha)}, d_\mathbb S^{(\alpha)}, o^{(\alpha)})$ if there is a risk of confusion.
+The limiting spaces in the theorem depend on the value of $\alpha \in (1,2]$ and $A_\Lambda$.
+We will denote them by $(\mathbb S^{(\alpha)}, d_\mathbb S^{(\alpha)}, o^{(\alpha)})$ if there is a risk of confusion.

 Geometrically, the space $(\mathbb S, d_\mathbb S, o)$ in Theorem \ref{thm:main} is referred to as tangent cone of $(E,\delta)$ at the point $i$.
-More precisely a tangent cone of a metric space $(X,d)$ at a point $x \in X$ is given by the pointed Gromov-Hausdorff limit of $(X,r_i^{-1}d,x)$ as $i \rightarrow \infty$ where $\{r_i\}_{i\geq 1}$ is some sequence such that $r_i \downarrow 0$.
+More precisely a tangent cone of a metric space $(X,d)$ at a point $x \in X$ is given by the pointed Gromov--Hausdorff limit of $(X,r_i^{-1}d,x)$ as $i \rightarrow \infty$ where $\{r_i\}_{i\geq 1}$ is some sequence such that $r_i \downarrow 0$.
 Tangent cones are generalisations of tangent spaces on manifolds.
 Indeed, on a Riemannian manifold the tangent cone at any point exists and is isometric to the tangent space.
 Tangent cones have appeared in a variety of contexts ranging from geometric measure theory \cite{leonsimon} to a recent paper \cite{brownianplane} in which the tangent cones of the Brownian map are identified as the Brownian plane.
 In our case, tangent cones are the correct objects for describing the scaling limits as they allow us to forget about the mass and ordering imposed on the coalescent.

-In \cite{hughesequivalence} the author identifies a homeomorphism between the space of ultra-metric spaces and the space of real trees both equipped with the Gromov-Hausdorff metric.
+In \cite{hughesequivalence} the author identifies a homeomorphism between the space of ultra--metric spaces and the space of real trees both equipped with the Gromov--Hausdorff metric.
 Consequently Theorem \ref{thm:main} can be stated in terms of the real trees that correspond to the coalescents.
 The tangent cones are only of interest at the leaves of a real tree as they can be easily identified at any other point as follows.
-If $(T,d)$ is a coalescent tree and $x \in T$ such that $T\backslash \{x\}$ has exactly two connected components then the tangent cone $\lim_{r \downarrow 0} (T,r^{-1} d, x)$ exists and is isometric to $\R$ with the Euclidian distance.
+If $(T,d)$ is a coalescent tree and $x \in T$ such that $T\backslash \{x\}$ has exactly two connected components then the tangent cone $\lim_{r \downarrow 0} (T,r^{-1} d, x)$ exists and is isometric to $\R$ with the Euclidean distance.
 If $T\backslash \{x\}$ has $k \geq 3$ components then the tangent cone around $x$ exists and is isometric to $k$ disjoint copies of $[0, \infty)$ glued together at the point $0$, equipped with the intrinsic metric.